Hakim Optical: Early history

 As the business grew, he opened a small storefront near his home at Highway 10 and Dundas Street in 1967, enabling him to both manufacture and retail glasses.
 The next store was at Yonge Street and Finch Avenue, near the current Finch subway station.

 By 1985, Hakimi had opened 27 stores, 25 in Ontario and 2 in Nova Scotia.
 Many of these offered on-site, one-hour service.
 The chain had 200 employees, many of them newcomers to Canada.

 Hakim Optical has promoted its optical chain with its trademark jingle "Your Eyes Can Have it All at Hakim Optical" since 2003, which has been named by Huffington Post Canada as one of Canada's most memorable jingles and is still used.

 Retail locations

-On May 1, 2011, Hakim Optical opened its new flagship location at Yonge–Dundas Square in Toronto which is two blocks away from the original 1967 location.
+On May 1, 2011, Hakim Optical opened its new flagship location at Yonge–Dundas Square (now Sankofa Square) in Toronto which is two blocks away from the original 1967 location.

 In November 2017, Hakim Optical partnered with virtual reality and augmented reality agency VusionVR Inc. to expand the in-store service by offering an app that would take a customer's selfie and apply a Snapchat-like filter of the eyewear being considered for purchase.

 As of June 2020, Hakim Optical had 161 retail locations (including 140 one-hour factory outlets) across Canada and also operates six lens factories.

+In February 2023, the so-called flagship store was closed after non-payment of their lease.
+Additionally, their website shows a location at Lougheed Mall in Burnaby, but this site is permanently closed.

+In August 2024, the Hakim Optical location at Stone Road Mall in Guelph, Ontario was served a lease termination due to non-payment of rent, after receiving notice 11 days prior.
+According to a paper document at the store's location, they've been given 8 days to vacate.

+On January 10, 2024, the front door at the Silvercreek Parkway North location in Guelph, Ontario also featured a document with an order from the landlord to vacate within 5 days.
+The document stated that the location had failed to pay $62,711.88 of owed rent.